California Reptiles & Amphibians

 In California, it is found in permanent, not temporary, rivers, agricultural canals, drainage ditches, artificial lakes and ponds.
 Prefers still water with a muddy, sandy, or gravelly bottom, and aquatic vegetation.

-Six subspecies are recognized north of Mexico.
+Six subspecies are recognized including one endemic in Mexico.

 Formerly classified in the genus Trionyx (Trionyx spinifera emoryi)